jazzband/website/docs/faq.md

 ### What's in for the roadies?

-Nothing, if you mean monatary compensation.
+Nothing, if you mean monetary compensation.
 The roadies are volunteers just like other contributors.

 ### How do I disable email notifications for Jazzband repositories?